MILWAUKEE - First Lady Jill Biden visited Milwaukee on Wednesday morning, Sept. 15 to speak about safely reopening schools amid the pandemic.

 Next for the first lady

-After her stop in Milwaukee, the first lady will hit the road to Des Moines, Iowa where she is scheduled to visit a community college campus.
+After her stop in Milwaukee, the first lady traveled to Des Moines, Iowa where she visited a community college campus.

 At the beginning of September, the White House announced the first lady was heading back to the classroom herself.
 Jill Biden is the first to have a career outside of her public-facing duties.
 She teaches writing at Northern Virginia Community College.